kilmajster/ngrok-spring-boot-starter/README.md

 ### What this starter gives to you?
-This starter will automatically download ngrok binary corresponding to your OS and cached it in your home directory/.ngrok2.
-Then every time you will run your spring boot application, ngrok will be automatically build http tunnel pointing to your springs web server and you will get pretty logs with the link, just like it's done below 👇
+This starter will automatically download ngrok binary corresponding to your OS and cached it in your ```home directory/.ngrok2```.
+Then every time you will run your Spring Boot application, ngrok will be automatically build http tunnel pointing to your springs web server and you will get pretty logs with the link, just like it's done below 👇

 ![Screenshot of logs with public urls](https://raw.githubusercontent.com/kilmajster/ngrok-spring-boot-starter/master/ngrok.gif)

 Code of demo application available [here](https://github.com/kilmajster/demo).

 ### Dependency